efwatts/LRP_Troubleshooting/04_orf-calling/README.md

 # Open Reading Frame (ORF) Calling
 The python script in this repository finds the best ORFs (after CPAT lists all possible ORFs) <br />
-The script MUST be run using a Docker (as of February 2024) for now <br />
+The script MUST be run using a Docker, because of python compatibility issues (as of April 2024) <br />
-The docker is outdated and won't run locally on Docker <br />
-It can run in Apptainer (the replacement for Singularity) on Rivanna, the UVA HPC <br />
+The Docker can run in Apptainer (the replacement for Singularity) on Rivanna, the UVA HPC <br />

 _Input:_ <br />
 - ORF_prob.tsv (from [03_CPAT module](https://github.com/efwatts/LRP_Troubleshooting/tree/main/03_CPAT))